Bartis1313/Rcon-Bot/README.md

 Use env variables ``$env:<var>=<value>`` for each proccess

 ## Credits
-1. xFileFIN -> Making helper with matching and rcon connection with apis
+- [xFileFIN](https://github.com/Razer2015) -> Making helper with matching and rcon connection with apis
+- [dcodeIO](https://github.com/dcodeIO) -> The author of BattleCon